AMSDavis/cadl/CONTRIBUTING.md

 7. Merge the microsoft/cadl PR first.

-8. If you squashed the microsoft/cadl PR, then update the submodule to point to the actual commit you merged to microsoft/cadl main:
+8. Update the submodule to point to the actual commit you merged to microsoft/cadl main:

 ```
 cd core